ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Touch Interaction.rst

    :name: multipoint-flames

-*Multipoint Flames* demonstrates distinguishing different fingers in a `MultiPointTouchArea </sdk/apps/qml/QtQuick/MultiPointTouchArea/>`__, by assigning a different colored flame to each touch point.
+*Multipoint Flames* demonstrates distinguishing different fingers in a :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>`, by assigning a different colored flame to each touch point.

 The MultipointTouchArea sets up multiple touch points: